csgohacks/master-guide/private-cheats/introduction.md

 ## ev0lve

-\[TODO:ev0lve logo+menu\] ev0lve.xyz is a german private cheat provider that started back in 20xx.
-It is a HvH based cheat as Fatality, however with few more legit features available.
+\[TODO:ev0lve logo+menu\] ev0lve.xyz is a German private cheat provider that started back in 2015 as a invite only external legit cheat, it's since "evolved" into a well-developed internal HvH hack with loads of features also used outside of HvH, you could compare it to an HvH based cheat like Fatality with a few more legit features available.
 Application and invites are available, with limited application slots.
 TODO

 ## Rifk7